-Cross Mound Park also features the Salt Creek Pedestrian Bridge, a picturesque suspension bridge spanning the creek of the same name.
-The bridge was constructed in 1936 through the Works Progress Administration.
-The Ohio Historical Society transferred the site to the Historical Parks in 1994.
+Cross Mound Park also features a WPA Pedestrian Bridge, a picturesque suspension bridge spanning Salt Creek.
+The bridge was constructed in 1936 through the Works Progress Administration (WPA).
+The site was acquired by transfer in 1994 from Ohio History Connection.

 Map and Directions